History of Deion Sanders in Timeline

 2011: Hall of Fame Induction

-In 2011, Deion Sanders was inducted into both the College Football and Pro Football Hall of Fame, recognizing his outstanding achievements in both college and professional football.
+In 2011, Deion Sanders was inducted into both the College Football Hall of Fame and the Pro Football Hall of Fame.

-In April 2012, a dispute between Deion Sanders and his estranged wife, Pilar Sanders, led to both facing misdemeanor assault charges, though a judge later ruled that neither party had committed family violence.
+In April 2012, Deion Sanders and his estranged wife, Pilar Sanders, faced misdemeanor assault charges due to a dispute, though a judge ruled that neither party had committed family violence.

 2013: Custody Dispute

-In 2013, Deion Sanders and Pilar Sanders had a bitter custody dispute over their three children, with a Texas jury granting Deion sole custody of their two sons and joint custody of their daughter.
+In 2013, Deion Sanders and his former wife Pilar had a bitter custody dispute.
+A Texas jury voted to give Deion sole custody of their two sons and joint custody of their daughter.
+Pilar criticized the decision.

-In 2014, Deion Sanders served as an alumni captain for Team Sanders in the Pro Bowl.
-He also rejoined CBS Sports as a studio analyst for Thursday games while continuing to work for the NFL Network on Sundays.
+In 2014, Deion Sanders served as an alumni captain for Team Sanders in the Pro Bowl and rejoined CBS Sports as a studio analyst for Thursday games, while continuing to work for the NFL Network on Sundays.

 2014: Featured on Running Wild with Bear Grylls

-In 2014, Deion Sanders was featured on an episode of Running Wild with Bear Grylls, where he and Grylls hiked in the desert of southern Utah for two days.
+In 2014, Deion Sanders was featured on an episode of Running Wild with Bear Grylls, where he hiked in the desert of southern Utah with Grylls for two days.

 In 2015, Deion Sanders competed against Justin Bieber on Spike's Lip Sync Battle and won with performances of "Play That Funky Music" by Wild Cherry and "Like a Virgin" by Madonna.